rsvasudev/labreport4/index.md

 ```

 Description:
 -w unlike -r allows for only exact matches to word to be given.
 For example, if the string in the command is "specific", it will only return lines that contain the word "specific". -r would return lines with words like "specifically" or "specifics".
 The argument has to be a file.
 As you can see, it returns all the lines in the text file with the word "Portland".
+This is useful because it allows for us to search the contents of the text file with ease but also because we are able to see when the exact word(s) is used rather than just the string itself.
+This can help get a more in depth search and prevent thre output providing us with lines that don;t have the word we were looking for.

 ### grep -w "example string" <path> with directory as argument
 ```ruby